minetest-mods/technic/manual.md

 ### forcefield emitter ###

-The forcefield emitter is an HV powered machine that generates a forcefield remeniscent of those seen in many science-fiction stories.
+The forcefield emitter is an HV powered machine that generates a forcefield reminiscent of those seen in many science-fiction stories.

 The emitter can be configured to generate a forcefield of either spherical or cubical shape, in either case centered on the emitter.